grzechot/Zcythe.3d-printer-bed-probe/README.md

 ## Parts:
 - printable: Flag6.stl and ZSuport6.stl.
 Recommended material - ABS.
 PETG might warp close to heat sources like extruder motor.
 - optosensor 5V - something like that: https://www.amazon.de/-/en/Endstop-OptoEndstop-Optical-Mendel-Printers/dp/B08S7FQCJ8
-- 7x3x3 bearing 2pcs
+- 3x7x3 bearing 2pcs.
+Soak before use in grease.
+I use hot paraffin bath.
-- 5x5mm brass heat insert with collar
+- 5x5mm brass heat insert with collar.
 - 3mm steel ball
-- 0.5x5mm magnet 2pcs
+- 0.5x5mm magnet 2pcs.
+It can sourced from OCB cigarette paper package.
 ![Alt text](Assembly.png)

-I`ve came with that idea obout year 2013.
+I`ve came with that idea about year 2013.
 Here you see prototype, working as precise ZEndStop, fitted in my old 3d printer:

 ![Alt text](/OldProbe.png)
 photo

 After 13 years it's still working fine with no issues.
-But mounted to the frame can't be used to do a mesh bed probe.
+But mounted to the frame can't be used to do mesh bed probing.
 So I had to redesign a little.
 The red one is printed in PETG, and it started to warp from extruder motor heat.
 ABS recommended.
 ![Alt text](/Evolutions.png)
 The principle is simple.
 Because the accuracy of OptoEndStop is around 0.05 to 0.1mm.
 It's far not enough to work as ZEndStop.
 But if we use a leverage, we can enhance accuracy by leverage ratio.
-I use ratio 1:12, whitch is enough to measure with 0.003mm accuracy.
+I use ratio about 1:12, whitch is enough to measure with 0.003mm accuracy.
 If we extend the lenght of the scythe, the accuracy might be better.
 The practical limit is a height from a nozzle to a top of an extruder motor.
 After developing several versions, I came to the point of "good enough, ready to publish".
 And here it is:

 ## Assembly instructions: